Azure/azure-functions-sql-extension/README.md

 - Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
 These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.
 - Case-sensitive [collations](https://docs.microsoft.com/sql/relational-databases/collations/collation-and-unicode-support#Collation_Defn) are not currently supported.
 This functionality will be added in a future release. [#133](https://github.com/Azure/azure-functions-sql-extension/issues/133) tracks progress on this issue.

+## Telemetry

+This extension collect usage data in order to help us improve your experience.
+The data is anonymous and doesn't include any personal information.
+You can opt-out of telemetry by setting the `AZUREFUNCTIONS_SQLBINDINGS_TELEMETRY_OPTOUT` environment variable or the `AzureFunctionsSqlBindingsTelemetryOptOut` app setting (in your `*.settings.json` file) to '1', 'true' or 'yes';
 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.